Art Therapy (MEd) Concentration

-Get an in-depth look at ECPY's Counseling and Personnel Services concentration, Art Therapy
+Get an in-depth look at the Art Therapy concentration within our Counseling & Personnel Services (MEd).

 Sidebar

-The M.Ed in Counseling and Personnel Services with a concentration in Art Therapy was the first art therapy university-based educational program established in the U.S. Our students meet requirements for national certification as art therapists as well as licensure as art therapists in the state of KY.
-Data and information for the public about the ACATE reporting measures
+The MEd in Counseling and Personnel Services with a concentration in Art Therapy was the first art therapy university-based educational program established in the U.S. Our students meet requirements for national certification as art therapists as well as licensure as art therapists in the state of Kentucky.

 Counseling & Personnel Services Concentration In Depth